opensafely/documentation/docs/dataset-systmone.md

 * choose the registration with the latest start date;
 * if this is not unique, then choose the registration with the latest end date;
-* if this is not unique, then choose the registration at random.
+* if this is not unique, then choose the registration with the lowest ID.

 If a patient's address is not recorded, then these geographic variables are not available for analysis.